Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 If you wait until you have a senior horse to start tending to their teeth, you’re setting your horse up to have many potential health issues during their life.

 That said, older horses have an increased risk of suffering from dental problems since their tooth structure begins to deteriorate.
-Furthermore, young horses under 5 years old need more attentive dental care since their teeth change so quickly.
+Furthermore, young horses under 5 years old need more attentive dental care because their teeth change so quickly.

-Symptoms of Horse Teeth Problems
+Symptoms of Dental Problems in Horses

 If your horse is suffering from a dental problem, they often display several signs that you should keep an eye out for: